-Paint your kitchen in white for a more classic and less cluttered look.
-White can generally make the space to appear bigger and it’s a good start if you want to make your industrial kitchen to look clean and organized.
+Paint your kitchen white for a more classic and less cluttered look.
+White can generally make a space to appear bigger and it’s a good start if you want to make your industrial kitchen look clean and organized.
 White is also a great choice of color if you want your kitchen to look clean and united.

 Industrial spaces have greatly influenced the way kitchens are designed these days.
-In fact, warehouses are now being transformed into living spaces.
+In fact, warehouses are now being transformed into living spaces and offices.